 - 1 teaspoon vanilla extract

-- In the bowl of a stand mixer (or a large bowl if doing by hand), dissolve yeast in milk and allow to sit for about 5 minutes until bubbly.
-Beat in eggs and sugar, then butter and salt until combined.
+- In the bowl of a stand mixer (or a large bowl if doing by hand), dissolve yeast in water and allow to sit for about 5 minutes until bubbly.
+Stir in coconut milk and sugar, then and salt until combined.
 Add flour a cup at a time until it comes together into a smooth dough.
 Place in a greased bowl, cover with a damp towel or plastic wrap, and place in warm place to rise until doubled in size, about 2 hours.
 (Alternatively, you can refrigerate the dough overnight.)

 - On a lightly floured surface, roll the dough into a rectangle roughly 1/2 an inch thick and 10x12 inches.
 Cut into 10 bars (about 5 x 2 1/4in) and place bars on clean tray in a warm lace to rise for about 45 minutes.

-- While the bars are rising stir you'r glaze together.
+- While the bars are rising stir you're glaze together.
 Whisk syrup, vanilla, milk, and salt in a medium bowl.
 Add powdered sugar a cup at a time and stir until smooth.

 - Heat about 3 inches of oil in a large high-sided skillet or pot to 350 degrees F (180 C).
 Gently lift 2 to 3 bars at a time and drop carefully into oil.
 Fry on each side for 35 to 45 seconds until golden then flip and repeat on other side.
 Use tongs or a slotted spoon to gently lift them out and place on a plate lined with paper towels.

-- Dip bars in glaze while still warm and place them on a wire rack to dry for a few minutes before serving.
+- Dip bars in glaze while still warm and again after slightly cooled then place them on a wire rack to dry for a few minutes before serving.